jscodingnights/jscn-project-starter/README.md

 ## Available Challenges

-* [US Presidents](/challenges/us-presidents.md) - Create a voting app and choose the next leader of the free world!
+* [US President Voting App](/challenges/us-presidents.md) - Create a voting app and choose the next leader of the free world!

 ## Challenge Setup